Call Now Free Quote

 The Governing Principle: Mortar Must Be Softer Than Brick

-Every mortar type decision flows from one structural requirement.
-Mortar must be softer than the brick it bonds.
+Every mortar type decision flows from one structural requirement: mortar must be softer than the brick it bonds.

 The Illinois freeze-thaw environment amplifies this.
-As we document in detail in our post on how Illinois weather destroys brick, each winter brings 80 to 100 freeze-thaw cycles.
-Every cycle puts stress on the masonry.
-If the mortar is softer than the brick, those cycles gradually wear the mortar - which is the correct and repairable outcome.
-If the mortar is harder than the brick, those cycles accelerate spalling - which is the expensive and irreversible outcome.
+As we document in how Illinois weather destroys brick, each winter brings dozens of freeze-thaw cycles that put stress on the masonry.
+If the mortar is softer than the brick, those cycles gradually wear the mortar.
+If the mortar is harder than the brick, those cycles accelerate spalling.

 Mortar color can signal this mismatch before damage appears.
-As we explain in our post on mortar color matching, mortar that is dramatically darker than the original often indicates higher Portland cement content and higher compressive strength - a visual clue that the material specification may be wrong.
+As we explain in our post on mortar color matching, mortar that is dramatically darker than the original often indicates higher Portland cement content and higher compressive strength, a visual clue that the material specification may be wrong.

 Decision Matrix: Which Type Does Your Home Need